Focus Areas for the Tenth OEWG Session

 UPCOMING DEADLINES!
 Registrations and applications

 - The UN has called for written inputs by all stakeholders on the focus areas for OEWG10 and normative content on the OEWG9 focus areas listed above.
 More details and Guiding Questions are now available on the official website.
-The deadline for these inputs is 1st February 2019.
+Deadline passed.

 - For more information about Accreditation and its benefits, click here.